amanciochiluvane/alx-higher_level_programming/0x08-python-more_classes/README.md

 # Python - More Classes and Objects
-In this project I get to practice more on classes and objects
 ## General
 * What is a class
 * What is an object and an instance